patbeagan1/hosts.d/README.md

 to contact, pointing to 127.0.0.1 (localhost) means that you ask your own machine for the information.
 It makes the request fail.

-You can see the test output of the tool at `./build/hosts`.
+You can see the test output of the tool at `./build/example.hosts`.
 It is the compiled output of the `./blocklists` and `./redirects` files.

+Since the actual files are pretty large, the `gitignore` includes

+- the whole `build` folder other than `example.hosts`
+- the `./blocklists/local` folder (which you may have to mkdir yourself)

 ## Usage